mhtbtanvir/mhtbtanvir/README.md

 ---

-# 👋 About Me

 Hi there! 👋

--🔭 Driven to master full-stack development and build intelligent AI-powered systems.
+- 🔭 Driven to master full-stack development and build intelligent AI-powered systems.
--🌱 Persistently committed to continuous learning and building resilience.
+- 🌱 Persistently committed to continuous learning and building resilience.
--💬 Always up for meaningful conversations about technology, innovation, history, politics, or just about anything. 😄 -📫 Feel free to reach out anytime: mhtbtanvir@gmail.com -⚡ Passionate about turning ideas into code and making things happen.
+- 💬 Always up for meaningful conversations about technology, innovation, history, politics, or just about anything. 😄
+- 📫 Feel free to reach out anytime: [mhtbtanvir@gmail.com](mailto:mhtbtanvir@gmail.com)
+- ⚡ Passionate about turning ideas into code and making things happen.

 ---